awwad/uptane/README.md

 The Secondary's update_cycle() call:
 - fetches and validates the signed metadata for the vehicle from the Primary
+- looks for target info (hash, length, etc.) in the now-validated Targets metadata that includes this Secondary's ECU identifier, indicating an instruction from the Director to install that target firmware
-- fetches any image that the Primary assigns to this ECU, validating that against the instructions of the Director in the Director's metadata, and against file info available in the Image Repository's metadata.
+- fetches any image that the Primary assigns to this ECU, validating that against the target info from the validated Director metadata.
 If the image from the Primary does not match validated metadata, it is discarded.
 - fetches the latest Timeserver attestation from the Primary, checking for the nonce this Secondary last sent.
-If that nonce is included in the signed attestation from the Timeserver and the signature checks out, this time is saved as valid and reasonably recent.
+If that nonce is included in the signed attestation from the Timeserver, the signature is correct and by the expected key, and the time is more recent than the last validated time, this time is saved as valid, allowing this Secondary to disregard any metadata with an expiration date earlier than that time.
-- generates an ECU Version Manifest that indicates the secure hash of the image currently installed on this Secondary, the latest validated times, and a string describing attacks detected (can also be called directly: `ds.generate_signed_ecu_manifest()`)
-- submits the ECU Version Manifest to the Primary (can also be called directly: `ds.submit_ecu_manifest_to_primary()`)

 - generates an ECU Version Manifest that indicates the secure hash of the image currently installed on this Secondary, the latest validated times, and a string describing attacks detected (can also be called directly: `ds.generate_signed_ecu_manifest()`)
 - submits the ECU Version Manifest to the Primary (can also be called directly: `ds.submit_ecu_manifest_to_primary()`)